The cuticle is the part of your skin that overlaps the bottom edge of the nail, also known as the nail bed.

 The symptoms of paronychia are - swollen red areas around your nails, pockets of pus, severe pain, and irritation.
-Usually, soaking in warm water and then applying an antibiotic cream helps to kill the infection.
+Usually, soaking in warm water and applying an antibiotic cream helps kill the infection.
 If this does not work, consult a doctor.

 Remember, the secret behind healthy nails is healthy cuticles.
 So, take care of your cuticles as you would your nail.

 This content is accurate and true to the best of the author’s knowledge and is not meant to substitute for formal and individualized advice from a qualified professional.

 © 2012 Nithya Venkat

 Nithya Venkat (author) from Dubai on October 30, 2012:

 Rusticliving I really hope my suggestions help you and I do hope your nails turn out great.
 Do keep me posted.
 Thank you.

 Nyamache cuticles should be taken care of to have great nails.
 Thanks for stopping by.